A lot or a little?

 What's the story?

-A spoof on Robin Hood: Prince of Thieves and other Robin Hood films, Mel Brooks' slapstick ROBIN HOOD: MEN IN TIGHTS is chock full of Brooks' emblematic humor.
+A spoof of Robin Hood: Prince of Thieves and other Robin Hood films, Mel Brooks' slapstick ROBIN HOOD: MEN IN TIGHTS is chock-full of Brooks' emblematic humor.
 Robin, played by Cary Elwes (The Princess Bride), returns from Africa only to discover that his ancestral home has been confiscated for failure to pay taxes.
-He vows to fight the corrupt king and help the poor using his merry band of men.
+He vows to fight the corrupt king and help the poor with his merry band of men.
 Eventually, Robin meets Maid Marian (Amy Yasbeck) and the two fall in love.
 The rest you probably already know.

 Is it any good?

 While there is nothing new or particularly innovative about this Brooks film, it's still entertaining.
 Teens who like Mel Brooks movies will definitely want to check it out.
 The traditional Robin Hood theme is all but lost in the slapstick gimmicks and sexual innuendo, but if you like screwball comedies or spoofs, you might enjoy Robin Hood: Men in Tights.